Return to the Blog Home Page

 Barn Owl Facts: Appearance

 The sight of a barn owl gliding over hedgerows is an iconic countryside image.
 Known as white owls, barn owls have pure white underbellies, golden, buff-coloured wings, and heart-shaped faces.

 Barn Owl Facts: Size

 These beautiful white owls are medium-sized predators, averaging about 36cm in length with a wingspan between 80-95cm.
 But for their size and wingspan, these birds are actually light-weights.
-An adult barn owl only weighs about 680gs, however their lightness means that they are able to soar and glide through the air for long periods of time.
+An adult barn owl only weighs about 330gs (females are usually heavier at about 360gs), however their lightness means that they are able to soar and glide through the air for long periods of time.

 Barn Owl Facts: Adaptations